NomeQ/nb-winter/README.md

 New Beginnings Winter Term

-2014 Coursework for PSU's New Beginnings program Repository for small programs and algorithm codes.
+2014 Coursework for PSU's New Beginnings program.

+Repository for small programs and algorithm codes.
+All source files are in C.